How to dispose of a bamboo toothbrush properly. A full step-by-step guide – plus ways to upcycle a toothbrush!

-- In a commercial composting facility, it may only take a few weeks for it to break down!
-(The conditions are much hotter and more active than a simple home compost bin).
+In a commercial composting facility, it may only take a few weeks for it to break down!
+(The conditions are much hotter and more active than in a simple home compost bin).

 Simple as that!
-When replacing your old toothbrush for a new one, just make sure to take good care of it and keep it in good condition for as long as possible (which just basically means allow it to dry properly).
+When replacing your old toothbrush for a new one, just make sure to take good care of it and keep it in good condition for as long as possible – allow it to dry properly.

-Do you have any tips for reusing a bamboo toothbrush or how to better care for a bamboo toothbrush?
-Share with us in the comments below!
-We love hearing your tips and suggestions!
+Do you have any tips for reusing a bamboo toothbrush or how to better care for one?
+Share in the comments below.

 Lots of love,